Designed for organisations where judgement must be applied reliably under pressure.

 HOW THE FRAMEWORK IS USED

-While individual components can be reviewed independently, the framework is designed to operate as a complete lifecycle - supporting consistent judgement over time.
+While components can be reviewed independently, the framework is designed to operate as a complete lifecycle - supporting consistent judgement over time.

 OUTPUTS AND ARTEFACTS